Geopolitical Report 2785-2598 Volume 12 Issue 4

 As reported in previous monitoring articles, the Islamic Republic of Iran promotes safe corridors and stability in the target areas to support its import-export activities.
 Furthermore, Tehran interprets the collaboration with crucial Eurasian players such as the Russian Federation to counter Turkmenistan, Uzbekistan, and Pakistan’s attempt to cut Iran off regional trade routes (How Afghanistan is influencing the Turkmenistan-Uzbekistan cooperation).
 In this context, Iran is looking into regional politics to stabilise its position in strategic areas as Iraq, Afghanistan, and the South Caucasus.

 On October 5th, 2021, Iranian Foreign Minister Amir Abdollahian flew to Moscow to meet with Russian Foreign Minister Sergei Lavrov and discuss regional security and stability.
-According to Abdollahian, Iran expects that Russia will be more involved in regional dynamics and react rapidly against any attempt of changing the borders and the territorial sovereignty of the Eurasian countries (i.e., the recent Azerbaijani military conquest of part of the Nagorno-Karabakh or the Turkish annexation of Syrian regions along Ankara’s borders).
-In addition, the Minister’s visit aimed to intensify the cooperation between the two countries, which had convergent political intension in the last months and had been marked by continuous consultations.
+According to Abdollahian, Iran expects that Russia will be more involved in regional dynamics and react rapidly against any attempt to change the borders and the territorial sovereignty of the Eurasian countries (i.e., the recent Azerbaijani military conquest of part of the Nagorno-Karabakh or the Turkish annexation of Syrian regions along Ankara’s borders).
+In addition, the Minister’s visit aimed to intensify the cooperation between the two countries, which had convergent political intentions in the last months and had been marked by continuous consultations.

-Since the attacks against Iran have killed several nuclear scientists, Tehran has underlined that IAEA should assist member states with spreading knowledge and the transfer of technologies and equipment and also condemn all attacks against nuclear plants of the organisation members.
+Since the attacks against Iran have killed several nuclear scientists, Tehran has underlined that IAEA should assist member states with spreading knowledge and transferring technologies and equipment and also condemn all attacks against nuclear plants of the organisation members.
 Additionally, the Iranian authorities have perceived IAEA immobility and its request to replace the cameras’ memory cards in the Iranian nuclear facilities as an attempt to interfere and politicise the Iranian nuclear program.

 Before the meeting, Abdollahian said that the two parts would have empathically discussed the current situation in the South Caucasus and Afghanistan.